Curiosity: The Single Most Important Practice Skill

 So often while we are playing, we are attached to the outcome.
 We want to be right.
 This may seem obvious. (“Of course we want to be right.
 That’s what we’re doing here!”)
 However, this desire to be right causes all types of problems.
 In our quest to be right, we fear being wrong.

 But what we also get from this desire to be right, is excess bodily tension.
-It creates stress, and we allow our muscles to become more engaged than they need to be given the task at hand.
+It creates stress, and we allow our muscles to become more engaged than they need to be.

-If we can release this need to be right, and shift our focus on to a genuine curiosity, then we are free to make mistakes, and unattached to their consequences.
+If we can release this need to be right, and shift our focus on to a genuine curiosity, then we are free to make mistakes.
+And we remain unattached to their consequences.
 (Incidentally, we are more prone to make mistakes when we are attached to the outcome, so switching over to curiosity can lead, in itself, to better playing.)

-This is why, in the title, I call it a skill.
+Curiosity is a skill we develop through practice.
 Being curious is about asking questions.
 It’s about wondering.
 It’s about being inquisitive.

 Useful questions are ones that consist of open ended possibilities or demand exploration.
 These can be questions like the following: